SimonWJohnson/Portfolio/README.md

 A project creating a mock eCommerce website selling guitars.
 The website can be found [hosted here](guitars.free.nf)

 ## Student Enrollment System Cloud Solution
+![Screenshot of the Student Enrollment System Cloud Solution Web form UI] (_ImageRepos/studentEnrollmentSystem_CloudSolution.png)

+A C# project demonstrating the construction of a cloud based multiuser student enrollment system application.
+Registered users are able to enroll in courses, view courses, and view their timetable amongst other things.